devlaming/mgreml/README.md

-# MGREML (Multivariate Genomic-relatedness matrix REstricted Maximum Likelihood) `v0.1`
+# MGREML (Multivariate Genomic-relatedness matrix REstricted Maximum Likelihood) `VERSION 0.01`

 `mgreml` is a command-line tool for rapid estimation of SNP-based heritability and genetic correlations for many traits at once using a genomic-relatedness matrix (GRM).